MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **battery_level** - tells us the battery level on the device to help us detect when our app is causing a negative impact on your device’s battery level
+- **battery_level** - tells us the battery level on the device to help us detect when our app is causing a negative impact on your device's battery level

 - **has_hx** - Tells us the account is using our new sync service to help us detect issues caused by our sync service